cockroachdb/cockroach-cloud-sdk-go/docs/EgressPrivateEndpointsApi.md

 ## UpdateEgressPrivateEndpoint

-> map[string]interface{} UpdateEgressPrivateEndpoint(ctx, clusterId, id).UpdateEgressPrivateEndpointRequest(updateEgressPrivateEndpointRequest).Execute()
+> EgressPrivateEndpoint UpdateEgressPrivateEndpoint(ctx, clusterId, id).UpdateEgressPrivateEndpointRequest(updateEgressPrivateEndpointRequest).Execute()

-Update egress private endpoint domain names
+Update egress private endpoint.

 Can be used by the following roles assigned at the organization, folder or cluster scope:
 - CLUSTER_ADMIN